Younes-SadatNejad/K-MACE/README.md

 show superiority of K-MACE and kernel K-MACE over the conventional clustering methods not only in CNC estimation but also in the partitioning procedure

+## CITE:
+S. Beheshti, E. Nidoy, and F. Rahman “K-MACE and Kernel K-MACE clustering”, to appear in IEEE Access, 2020.